Raj Chandra Bose

-Raj Chandra Bose (19 June 1901 – 31 October 1987) was an Indian American mathematician and statistician best known for his work in design theory, finite geometry and the theory of error-correcting codes in which the class of BCH codes is partly named after him.
+Raj Chandra Bose (or Basu) (19 June 1901 – 31 October 1987) was an Indian American mathematician and statistician best known for his work in design theory, finite geometry and the theory of error-correcting codes in which the class of BCH codes is partly named after him.
 He also invented the notions of partial geometry, association scheme, and strongly regular graph and started a systematic study of difference sets to construct symmetric block designs.

-He was notable for his work along with S. S. Shrikhande and E. T. Parker in their disproof of the famous conjecture made by Leonhard Euler dated 1782 that there do not exist two mutually orthogonal Latin squares of order 4n + 2 for every n.
+He was notable for his work along with S. S. Shrikhande and E. T. Parker in their disproof of the famous conjecture made by Leonhard Euler dated 1782 that for no n do there exist two mutually orthogonal Latin squares of order 4n + 2.

 Early life

-Bose was born in Hoshangabad, India; he was the first of five children.
+Bose was born in Hoshangabad, India into a Bengali family; he was the first of five children.
 His father was a physician and life was good until 1918 when his mother died in the influenza pandemic.
 His father died of a stroke the following year.
 Despite difficult circumstances, Bose continued to study securing first class in both the Masters examinations in Pure and Applied mathematics in 1925 and 1927 respectively at the Rajabazar Science College campus of University of Calcutta.
 His research was performed under the supervision of the geometry Professor Syamadas Mukhopadhyaya from Calcutta.
 Bose worked as a lecturer at Asutosh College, Calcutta.
 He published his work on the differential geometry of convex curves.